Pachamama Senior Management Team

 Rocky was born in England and believes that being an ‘only child’ influenced her deep innate passion for every child's happiness.
 She moved to Australia with her family a few years after earning her initial qualifications from Bedford College when she was only 15 years old.
 Rocky describes the happiness of discovering a new life here with 'endless opportunities'.

-Rocky's long service to the early education and childcare sector is now approaching twenty successful years.
+Rocky's long service to the early education and childcare sector is now exceeds twenty successful and rewarding years.

 Believing that childcare is a wonderful place for children to learn life skills and make friends, Rocky pursued her Diploma in Children’s Services in Perth.
 She achieved her long term goal of serving the community as a Centre Manager at Pachamama in 2015.